alemorvan/documentation/docs/guides/custom-linux-kernel.md

 ### Kernel Configuration

 Next, we will step through the process of configuring a Linux 6.* series kernel.
-To explore some of the innards of this process, we will enable the support of a specific feature that we will pretend is a MUST have feature on the system.
+To explore some of the innards of this process, we will enable the support of a specific feature that we will pretend is a MUST-have feature on the system.
 Once you understand how this works, you can apply the same procedure to add support for any new kernel feature you want.
 Specifically, we will enable support for the NTFS file system into our custom kernel.

 Most modern Linux distros ship with a kernel configuration file for the running kernel available on the local file system as a compressed or regular file.
 On our sample Rocky system, this file resides in the `/boot` directory and is usually named something like `config-*`.